VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 Model diagnostics were run to ensure that none of the assumptions made by the model have been violated.
 The purpose here was to ensure that residuals remained uncorrelated, normally distributed having zero mean.
 In the absence of those assumptions, it was not possible to move forward.

-It was not perfect, however, the model diagnostics suggested that the model residuals were near normally distributed.
-Thus, the red KDE line followed pretty much close with the N(0,1) line.
+Model diagnostics were not perfect, however, they suggested that the model residuals were near normally distributed.
+Thus, the KDE line followed pretty much close with the N(0,1) line.
 That was a good indication that the residuals were normally distributed.
 The qq-plot showed that the ordered distribution of residuals more or less followed the linear trend of the samples taken from a standard normal distribution with N(0, 1).
 Again, that was an indication that the residuals were normally distributed.
 The residuals over time didn't display any obvious seasonality and appeared to be white noise.
 That was confirmed by the autocorrelation plot, which showed that the time series residuals had low correlation with lagged versions of itself.

 The model was tried on the test set.
 The RMSE value for the test set was 156.13.